milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 create and server dynamic page on server side

-# Generating html on the client side
+# Generating html on the client

 create dynamic page on client side and serve it as resource